Riyakumari2710/construct_a-Token/README.md

 * Lastly, your burn function should have conditionals to make sure the balance of the account is greater than or equal to the amount that is supposed to be burned.

+  ## Help

+  If you encounter any issues or have questions, please refer to the Solidity documentation for more information on Solidity language features and smart contract development.

+  ## Author

+  Riya kumari @Riyakumari27

+  ## License